gsbdarc/rcpedia/docs/_user_guide/julia-slurm.md

 sbatch hello.slurm
 ```

-## Multi-threaded Julia on Yen-Slurm
+## Multi-threaded Julia on Yen Slurm
 If you want to use multiple threads, set the number of cores and the environment variable to match it:
 ```bash linenums="1"  title="hello-multithreaded.slurm"
 #!/bin/bash